Personal name index

 Personal name index (experimental)

-In the British consular files on the eastern provinces of the Ottoman Empire often names of persons appear, a reflection of the detailed manner in which the local situation was monitored.
+Particularly after 1878, the British representatives in the eastern provinces of the Ottoman Empire closely followed local affairs.
+Files of the consulates often contain names of locals, mostly Armenians.
 These mentions are particularly interesting for genealogical researchers.

-In this index personal names I came across during my archival research are listed alphabetically by surname.
-No specific selection criteria are applied other than the possible value for genealogical research.
-Of course completeness cannot be pursued.
+This index lists contains personal names I came across during my archival research, alphabetically by surname.
+No specific selection criteria were applied other than the possible value for genealogical research.

-• The original spelling of the sources has been retained, no attempt has been made at standardisation.
-Particularly for Armenian names it is strongly recommended to conduct a search as wide as possible for the various possible variants of names.
-Please realise the incredible variation in spelling that existed.
+• The original spelling of the sources has been retained.
+No attempt has been made at standardisation.
+Particularly for Armenian names it is strongly recommended to conduct a search as wide as possible for the possible variants of names.
 Thus Agopian can be Hagopian, Carabet also appears as Karabet, Couyoumdjian as Kouyoumdjan.
 A surname like Megherditchian could also be spelled Meguerditchian or Mekrtidjian, to mention just a few examples.
 Even in this short list some 10-15 variants of the same name can be found.

-• If mentioned in the source, for each person his/her place of origin is given and the province (vilayet) this place belonged to.
+• If mentioned in the source, the place of origin of a person is given and the province (vilayet) this place belonged to.
 Place names are spelled according to the modern Turkish spelling with a listing of the original name as it appears in the source.

 Sources included (June 22, 2018):